 - Snuffy’s Spaghetti Slides (must be 42 inches tall to ride) — Swoosh down one of six different, 60-foot-long body slides straight into a splashy ending.
 The real question is can everyone see them?

 - The Count's Splash Castle (must be 42 inches tall to ride) — Everyone will love this multi-level, interactive, water-play attraction with a 500-gallon water bucket drop!
 5-4-3-2-1 ... here it comes!
 There are countless ways to get soaked — ah, ah, ah!
+This attraction is getting a makeover and will be bigger and better than ever (can you count the 111 ways to play?) come summer 2023!

 If you have tadpoles too small or too scared to ride, or if you have more than one child per adult, ask a ride attendant about Child Swap.
 At the front of the line, one adult can ride with one child while the other waits with the others.
 Once the ride is complete, the children switch spots and the adult can ride with the other child without having to wait in line again.
 Sesame Place team members may not supervise children or ride with a child as part of the child swap program.
 A child swap must be done by a member of the party to allow the children to ride.